 Two main groups coordinate and conduct the day to day activities that constitute this program.
 They are: User Education Services, and the librarian subject-specialists, curators & special collections librarians.

-To learn more about this program, visit: Overview of UM Libraries Information Literacy Program.
+To learn more about this program, visit: Overview of UMD Libraries Information Literacy Program.

 Created in 1996, User Education Services manages the following responsibilities:

 - Designs, coordinates, teaches and assesses instruction programs for the University's large first-year & gateway programs.
 These include: EDCP 108, ENGL 101, GEMS 100, UNIV 100, and the Professional Writing Program, a third-year CORE writing program.